Kiln dried logs – frequently asked questions

 What are kiln-dried logs?

 Kiln drying logs is a wood drying process that is much more rapid than the traditional seasoning process.
-When logs are cut from trees, they contain high levels of moisture meaning it takes months, seasons or even years to dry them out.
-Conventionally, logs have always been stored in a shelter and naturally aired over time (known as seasoned logs).
+When logs are cut from trees, they contain high levels of moisture, meaning it takes months, seasons or even years to dry them out.
+Conventionally, logs are stored in a shelter and naturally aired over time (known as seasoned logs).

 What are the benefits of kiln drying?

 Baking logs in a kiln can quickly reduce moisture.
 Cast iron kilns are capable of drying logs within a matter of hours.
 Hardwood species such as oak or ash tend to take longer to dry out due to their wood density, so using a kiln can ensure moisture is reduced to an acceptable level for burning.
 The general standard for kiln-dried logs is to contain less than 20% moisture.
 Because of this, they light easily and tend to burn hotter than logs with a higher moisture content.
 Kiln-dried logs are also commonly referred to as ‘ready to burn logs’.

 As well as getting hotter, kiln-dried logs also burn longer than regular seasoned logs when used in a wood-burning stove.
 This is because the kiln drying process leaves the logs so dry, your stove can be set to restrict the oxygen intake to the minimum setting, giving you a slower, longer burn from your logs.

 Is kiln-dried wood better than regular logs?